spacetelescope/jwst/docs/jwst/resample/arguments.rst

   the scaling value will be set equal to the exposure time found in the image header.

-``--good_bits`` (int, default=6)
-  The integer sum of all bit values from the input image DQ arrays that should be considered 'good' when building the weight mask.

 ``--single`` (bool, default=False)
   Resample each input image into a separate output.